Skip to content

 How to contribute

-The growth of the Pipettin Bot project relies on the collective efforts of a diverse and engaged community of contributors.
-We welcome everyone to actively participate and support the development of this innovative open-source pipetting robot.
+The growth of the Pipettin Bot project relies on the collective efforts of a diverse community of projects and contributors.
+We welcome everyone to actively participate and support the development of this open-source pipetting robot, and the open-source projects on which it was built.

 There are many areas where you can contribute, ranging from improving the documentation, writing tutorials, submitting bugs or even writing code for new features inside Pipettin Bot itself.
 Whether you are an experienced technician, a software developer, a scientist, or simply passionate about advancing liquid handling technology, there are various ways you can contribute to the project's growth and impact.